 Rapper 50 Cent Under Investigation For Alleged Robbery

 The alleged victim of the robbery is a man named Slow, who is the founder of the Slowbucks brand, widely acknowledged as one of the upcoming urban retail brands in the market.
-On June 5th, Slow organized a press conference in New York City where her discussed robbery allegations against 50 Cent.
-Civil investigator, John P. Bostany, who was also present at the press conference, has made a number of assertive statements declaring that there is every reason to believe that the rapper was involved in the robbery.
+On June 5th, Slow organized a press conference in New York City where she discussed robbery allegations against 50 Cent.
+Civil investigator, John P. Bostany, who was also present at the press conference, has made a number of assertive statements declaring that there is every reason to believe that 50 was involved in the robbery.

 The investigator continued by claiming that the entire ordeal was, in fact, a stunt to ruin the image of the fast-rising Slowbucks brand.
 The attorney stated that there was a great deal of evidence to suggest there was malicious intent on the part of the rapper and his G-Unit team.